Enontekiö: Coat of arms

 Enontekiö's coat of arms was designed by Olof Eriksson.
 It depicts a silver, red-armoured Willow grouse in a blue field.
 The willow grouse is a very prevalent bird in Northern Lapland and was an important food for Enontekiö's inhabitants in the past, which is why it is also called the "bird of life".

 Twin municipalities

-Enontekiö is a twin municipality with three of its neighbouring municipalities, Kiruna in Sweden, Storfjord and Kautokeino in Norway.
+Enontekiö is a twin municipality with three of its neighbouring municipalities, Kiruna Municipality in Sweden, Storfjord Municipality in Norway, and Kautokeino Municipality in Norway.

 Economy and infrastructure

 Economy

 Enontekiö's economic structure has a large percentage involved in the service sector: 76% of the gainfully employed population work in the tertiary sector, 45% of these work in civil service.
 Agriculture and forestry employ 13% of Enontekiö's inhabitants, the manufacturing sector 6%.
 As is usual in the structurally weak Lapland, the unemployment in Enontekiö is a big problem: In January 2007 with 24.7%, the municipality had the second highest unemployment rate of all Finnish municipalities.
 In 1996 at the peak of the Finnish economic crisis, the unemployment rate was near 40%.

 Reindeer husbandry was the dominant branch of business in Enontekiö for a long time.
 In the northwest of Lapland, reindeer husbandry has already been done for centuries, in contrast to the other regions of the Finnish reindeer husbandry area, where it was only introduced on a large scale in the 19th century after the eradication of the wild Finnish forest reindeer (Rangifer tarandus fennicus).
 Reindeer husbandry plays an important role even today.
 The herders are organised in the cooperatives (paliskunta) of Näkkälä and Käsivarsi and have a total of 20,000 semi-domesticated reindeer.
 Due to the climatic conditions, agriculture is scarcely possible, but dairy farming is operated on a small scale.
 Due to the sparse vegetation, forestry plays only a minor role.

 Tourism is a major branch of business in Enontekiö, even if there are fewer visitors than in those municipalities of Lapland which have big skiing centres.
 Enontekiö mostly attracts nature tourists, who travel to Lapland for hiking, fishing, canoeing, skiing or snowmobiling, as well as automobile tourists, such as those on their way to the North Cape.
 Annually, more than 100,000 overnight stays are registered.
 Twenty percent of the tourists are from abroad.
 The largest group are the Norwegians, followed by the Germans, Swedes, Dutch, and British.
 The Norwegians visit Enontekiö mainly for its low prices.
 The Norwegian shopping tourism made up 40% of the retail business volume in all of Enontekiö, and even 60–70% in Kilpisjärvi, near the border.